noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 #### Conclusion and Evaluation
 ##### Insightful interpretation of evidence
-This study aimed to quantify and compthe relationship between the reasonably ex tractable energy  and quantify of $CO_2$ produced
+This study aimed to evaluate and compare the relationship between the reasonably extractable energy and quantify of $CO_2$ produced during combustion of both a traditional, and biofuel.
-The evidence presented supports the claim that
+The evidence presented appear to
 ##### Justified Conclusions linked to research question